IVA EXPANSION 2017

 Join us as we plan for complete build-out of IVA with 360 students in 6 grades (7th through 12th)!
-We have an opportunity to purchase 8 acres of land adjacent to the current school site for future expansion.
-Additionally, we will be constructing 4 more classrooms for the 2017 school year!
+We need 60 more sponsors for the 2017 school year!
 Join us!

 Here is a quick map and reference for where Puerto Lempira sits in its country and region of the world.
 A remote and ocean side location means that Puerto Lempira is open to the world by very few routes.
 Planes and boats are the primary access to this rugged landscape filled with people in need of Jesus love.